Overview

 stdio connection (most common)

-Most MCP clients use a JSON configuration file (commonly.mcp.json, mcp.json, or a client-specific configuration file).
+Most MCP clients use a JSON configuration file (commonly .mcp.json, mcp.json, or a client-specific configuration file).
 The structure is standardized:

 Using a virtual environment

-.mcp.jsonormcp.jsonin the project root - Global/user-level: A configuration file in the client’s settings directory (e.g.,
+- Global/user-level: A configuration file in the client’s settings directory (e.g.,

 Network connection (SSE / HTTP)